SamirBou/hvac-sim-bac0/README.md

 A simulated HVAC control system using BACnet/IP, designed as a companion to **MITRE Caldera for OT** for red/blue-team exercises involving cyber–physical systems.

+## Authors

+Created by University of Hawaii at Manoa Students for Capstone Project:
+Elijah Saloma and Jake Dickinson

+In collaboration with MITRE Caldera for OT tools ([ot@mitre.org](mailto:ot@mitre.org)).

 ![HMI](./Assets/Demo.gif)

 ## Description